 TRAN TRANSPORTATION ID Implementatio n Strategy 2014 Priority Resources Timeframe Responsibility Status 2024 Priority T-1.10 A survey of Town sidew presented at the June 2023 Age-Friendly Shepherdstow make repairs on the more s valks and crossings has meeting of the Public V on group.
 Also, the Town seriously deficient sidev The safety of pedestria Works Committee in has done period walks. ns is a frequently .
-Also presented lic surveys of co expressed cond at the same mee nditions of sidewa ting was a report on Ilks, and has contact trip-and-fall haz ted adjacent hom own and ards from the e owners to T-1.11 noted above, ought to be control of the control of ce Sharing Program There's been no activity Low y on this, and no o \$\$ Long or the Town to act TC, SVC, SU No Progress ht to be dropped Transportation Goal 2 The local street network will grow in a manner that provides the maximum amount of connectivity for automobile traffic and respects the historic street grid pattern as it expands outward from the core of town.
+Also presented lic surveys of co expressed cond at the same mee nditions of sidewa ting was a report on Ilks, and has contact trip-and-fall haz ted adjacent hom own and ards from the e owners to T-1.11 noted above, ought to be control of the control of ce Sharing Program There's been no activity Low y on this, and no o \$\$ Long or the Town to act TC, SVC, SU No Progress ht to be dropped Transp portation Goal 2 automobile traf fic and respect • naximum amount eet grid pattern as

-Trans portation Goal 2 • maximum amount reet grid pattern as it T-2.1 Expand the Grid Street N etwork Medium Policy Short PC, TC, PWC Completed Low The Town's "Planned U RECOMMENDATIONS: • • ble outcome goal.
+Trans portation Goal 2 of connectivity f network will grow in for automobile traff ard from the core of ic and respects • it T-2.1 Expand the Grid Street N etwork Medium Policy Short PC, TC, PWC Completed Low The Town's "Planned U RECOMMENDATIONS: • • ble outcome goal.
 T-2.2 Promote Neighborhood There is no official poli RECOMMENDATIONS: cy at this time.
 This • • Low